 North-East Atlantic (Bay of Biscay): Portsmouth (UK) ⇒ Santander (Spain)

-- Accommodation (shared same sex cabin with Wildlife Officers with Brittany Ferries, own cabin with DFDS) and food whilst onboard
+- Accommodation (shared same sex cabin with Wildlife Officers) and food whilst onboard

-- ORCA branded merchandise pack including fleece, hat, t-shirt
+- ORCA branded merchandise pack including hat and t-shirt

 - Free place on an Marine Mammal Surveyor course (no cash alternative offered)